chebupa/FaceDetectionTestApp/README.md

-# Face detection iOS app
+# Face & body detection iOS app
 App, that detects faces and displayes them as rectangles on the screen in real time

 # System requirements